Teleport Blog - Introducing Teleport Cloud - Dec 1, 2020

 When you type

-ssh [email protected], the Teleport client connects to the node via the SSH proxy hosted by us.
+ssh user@node, the Teleport client connects to the node via the SSH proxy hosted by us.
 The proxy routes your connection to

 the node using the tunnel.
 This allows you to SSH into nodes that are running behind NAT, even on third party infrastructure.
 This